Ed Ochester

-Since 1979 he has served as general editor of the Pitt Poetry Series, published by the University of Pittsburgh Press.
-It is one of the largest and best known lists of contemporary American poetry by any publisher.
-He is also general editor of the Drue Heinz Literature Prize for short fiction.
+From 1979, he served as general editor of the Pitt Poetry Series, one of the largest lists of contemporary American poetry, published by the University of Pittsburgh Press.
+Ochester was also general editor of the Drue Heinz Literature Prize for short fiction.

 Poets published by Ochester in the Pitt Series include Sharon Olds, Billy Collins, Ted Kooser, Lawrence Joseph, Richard Shelton, Larry Levis, Denise Duhamel, Lynn Emanuel, Bob Hicok, Jim Daniels, Gary Soto, Stuart Dybek, Kathleen Norris, Alicia Ostriker, Toi Derricotte, Dean Young, and David Wojahn.

 His book Dancing on the Edges of Knives won the 1973 Devins Award for Poetry, and he has won fellowships in poetry from the National Endowment for the Arts and the Pennsylvania Council on the Arts.

-Ochester is a founding editor of the poetry magazine 5 AM.

-Since 1972 he and his wife Britt Horner have lived on a small farm in Armstrong County, Pennsylvania.
-They have two grown children and one grandchild.
+He died in August 2023, at the age of 83.